stevengonsalvez/patchmycode/memory-bank/activeContext.md

-# Active Context: Probot Aider Bot
+# Active Context: patchmycode

 ## Current Work Focus

-We have implemented a Probot GitHub app that wraps the Aider.chat tool to automatically fix GitHub issues based on labels.
-The app has been significantly enhanced from its initial bootstrapped state and now includes robust integrations with both GitHub and Aider.
+We have implemented a Probot GitHub app named "patchmycode" that uses AI to automatically fix GitHub issues based on labels.
+The app has been significantly enhanced from its initial bootstrapped state and now includes robust integrations with both GitHub and AI-powered code generation (using Aider.chat as the underlying mechanism).

 ### Primary Goals